spotify/spotify-json/README.md

 };
 ```

-With `spotify-json`, it is possible to construct a `codec` that can convert
+With spotify-json, it is possible to construct a codec that can convert
 `Coordinate` directly to and from JSON:

 ```cpp